rambutan32/librambutan/docs/source/libmaple.rst

 available. :ref:`Wirish libraries <libraries>` are documented separately.

-libmaple is bundled with the :ref:`Maple IDE <ide>`.
-However, we develop it separately, and :ref:`release it standalone
-<unix-toolchain>` for users who might chafe at the "sketch"
-programming model of the IDE.
-The following pages document libmaple proper.
-As such, they're intended for advanced users who know how to write C.
+The following pages document libmaple.
+They are intended for advanced users who know how to write C.

 .. toctree::
    :maxdepth: 1